Rock Machine MC criminal allegations and incidents: Manitoba

 These events were all possible due to a member of the Rock Machine Winnipeg chapter who accepted a $500,000 payout from the RCMP to become an informant, evidence he provided was critical in the operation, He had also been wearing a listening device at several club meetings.
 Len Isnor a member of the biker enforcement unit in Ontario stated.

-While they may temporarily disrupt the activity of the organization themselves, and certainly this was a blow to the Rock Machine, I think this is probably temporary.
+"While they may temporarily disrupt the activity of the organization themselves, and certainly this was a blow to the Rock Machine, I think this is probably temporary."

+Mike McIntyre, is the justice and courts reporter for the Winnipeg Free Press, and a veteran crime journalist/reporter.
+He stated he's not so sure the bust will successfully bring down the Rock Machine.
+"There is no shortage of resources or experience amongst Rock Machine ranks, the club's facing a new enemy as internal strife – a result of a paid informant laying the web for Project Dilemma – has put the club on edge in a big way.
+It puts a target on these guys.
+They know now that they're not exactly going to get a free pass in this city.
+This project, like so many others, utilized a full-patch member as an informant so the police got someone to turn on their brothers, if you will, for a price.
+That, no doubt, must create a sense of paranoia amongst these gang members, these bikers."

+Police we're not able to confirm how many Rock Machine members and associates remained active after the raid, as the club had "gone dark" to avoid any further arrests.
+Some officials believed that they had eliminated the entire Rock Machine.
+But sources told McIntyre they're regaining their footing and rebuilding, "They're certainly out there.
+Its not like McDonald's if they have a bunch of employees leave and they now have to go on a hiring spree where they put an ad in the paper and a bunch of people apply, it works a lot different in the crime world, you have to prove that loyalty and that trust."

 This statement proved to be correct as The Rock Machine still have a chapter and active members in the province.
 In 2018, information about the Rock Machine's activity in Manitoba was spoken about via Thomas Barker's new book.
 It was stated by the RCMP despite Project Dilemma, the Rock Machine was still active and involved in the trafficking of narcotics and firearms in the province.